RedLeafe/nixos_config/README.md

 Then run `sudo adcli join -D <YOUR_AD_DOMAIN> -U <YOUR_AD_USERNAME>` and enter your password at the prompt.

+(AD apparently only half works right now...
+It will get there...)

 `cd nixos_config` and check it out!

 `alt+f2` for chromium, `alt+d` for dmenu app launcher, view other keybinds in the [i3 config](./common/modules/i3/config)